 Grazoprevir: May increase the serum concentration of Rosuvastatin.
 Management: Limit the dose of rosuvastatin to a maximum of 10 mg/day when used together with elbasvir and grazoprevir.
 Monitor closely for evidence of statin-related toxicities such as myalgia or myopathy.
 Consider therapy modification

 Itraconazole: May increase the serum concentration of Rosuvastatin.
 Monitor therapy

-Lanthanum: HMG-CoA Reductase Inhibitors may decrease the serum concentration of Lanthanum.
+Lanthanum: HMG-CoA Reductase Inhibitors (Statins) may decrease the serum concentration of Lanthanum.
 Management: Administer HMG-CoA reductase inhibitors at least two hours before or after lanthanum.
 Consider therapy modification

 Ledipasvir: May increase the serum concentration of Rosuvastatin.
 Avoid combination

 Letermovir: May increase the serum concentration of HMG-CoA Reductase Inhibitors (Statins).
 Monitor therapy